 While nonstick surface prevents sticking of food, carbon material ensures heat is transferred evenly on the wok.
 Also, carbon is known to tolerate high heat without distorting the surface.
 And most of the Chinese and Asian delicacies require high heat for cooking food.
 So the best quality carbon steel wok will transfer heat evenly as well as prevent the surface from turning black.

 Generally, a wok is round in shape but now when the people are using it at home over the gas stove, their shape is a bit modified.
-Apart from the round base, you’ll find flat bottom carbon steel wok that sits perfectly over the gas stove or induction.
-We’ve included both the types of wok in our review list so that you can select the best model for you.
+Apart from the round base, you’ll find a flat bottom carbon steel wok that sits perfectly over the gas stove or induction.
+We’ve included both types of wok in our review list so that you can select the best model for you.
 Check out the best carbon steel wok reviews below and make food like a pro.

 Best Carbon Steel Wok